openid/eKYC-IDA/use_cases/TISA/evidenced_by/README.md

 This allows the RP to determine the weight of evidence behind each claim.

+We need to determine how the claims that are associated with a particualar piece of evidence Vs the claims that the ID provider has decided are the "assured claims" are differentiated.

 Example request:
 ```
         "evidenced_by": null"     // for each claim element returned show and arrany of which evidences the claim has come from.
 This could be requested at an individual claim element level, but that would be messy //